shelbyspees/website/content/posts/2021/audio-quality.md

 their voices come out of your laptop speakers and immediately get picked up again by your mic.

 **Mute your mic when you're not speaking.**
-Even when you're using headphones, mute your mic.
-Often background noise is being introduced into your call by someone besides the current speaker, and they may not even realize that their mic is hot.
+Background noise is often introduced into your call by someone besides the current speaker, and they may not even realize that their mic is hot.
 If you can't get them to mute (maybe they left the mic hot before walking away from their computer), the Zoom meeting owner can mute them.